-Care Committee responsible to maintain healthy relationships among pupils
+Service Committee responsible to maintain healthy relationships among pupils

-After their first term of service, each committee elects a Chairperson and Vice-Chairperson.
-These elected chairs are announced at The Academic and Leadership Gala Prize-giving, but may be delayed at the Head's discretion.

-A mentor teacher runs each leadership committee and Grade 7s receive a weekly leadership development programme.
+After the second term of service, each committee elects a Chairperson and Vice-Chairperson.
+These elected chairs are announced at assembly but may be delayed by the decision of the Head.
+A mentor teacher runs each leadership committee, and Grade 7s receive a weekly leadership development programme.
 Failure to comply with the rules of the school and the leadership pledge will result in demotion from the leadership position.